 The basic components needed to build this stove are as follows.
 The ammo box called the “fat 50 “is purchased from an army surplus store for $30 , the titanium stove pipe for $100 , the metal for the control dial and the door is salvaged from old barbecues.
-Rest of the basic tools needed are grinder, blow torch, hack saw ,rivet gun and a drill press.
+The rest of the basic tools needed are a grinder, blow torch, hack saw ,and a drill press.

-A thick steel plate is used as a cook top which is rescued from an old barbeque.
+A thick steel plate is used as a cooktop which is rescued from an old barbeque.
 This plate absorbs the heat for cooking and is removable thereby protecting the stove top.
-Additional feature is a baking oven underneath the stove.
+An additional feature is a baking oven underneath the stove.

-The first step to build is simply removing the lid of the ammo can stove which just slides of the hinges.
-Remove the rubber gasket on the back side of the lid using a plier.
+The first step to build is simply removing the lid of the ammo can stove which just slides off the hinges.
+Remove the rubber gasket on the backside of the lid using a plier.

 This rubber gasket is replaced using 3/8th inch stove rope.
 This provides heat resistant seal from smoke.

 Two holes of three inches are drilled at the top surface of the stove.
-These are done to fit in the titanium stove pipe and for the gravity fed hopper system.
-We use a three inch propane fuel cylinder tube to make a pipe collar as a guide to trace out the holes.
-These pipe collars acts as hopper support for gravity fed pellet mechanism and for securing the stove pipe.
-The hole for the first pipe is about five and half inches away from the door hinge and the second one , one and half inches away.
+These are done to fit in the titanium stove pipe and for the gravity-fed hopper system.
+We use a three-inch propane fuel cylinder tube to make a pipe collar as a guide to trace out the holes.
+These pipe collars act as hopper support for gravity-fed pellet mechanism and for securing the stove pipe.
+The hole for the first pipe is about five and a half inches away from the door hinge and the second, one and a half inches away.
 The holes are then cut using a jigsaw.

 Inside the combustion chamber,we have two dividers installed.
 One divides the combustion chamber and the bottom one separates the oven from the stove.
 The top divider acts as an inner wall.
 The combustion has to travel around the corner and then go outside through the stove pipe at the end.
-This collects more heat and has less smoke build up inside.
+This collects more heat and has less smoke built up inside.

-The side door openings are four inches high and three and three eighth inches wide.
-The door is made out of thick steel plate which was salvaged from an old barbeque.
+The side door openings are four inches high and three and three-eighth inches wide.
+The door is made out of a thick steel plate that was salvaged from an old barbeque.
 The door has three holes for the air intake and it is supported by a regular door hinge.
 A small circle metal piece at the front regulates the amount of flow that goes into the stove.

-A secondary burn system is introduced inside the stove so that the air coming into the upper part of the combustion chamber where all the smokes ascends gets reignited.
+A secondary burn system is introduced inside the stove so that the air coming into the upper part of the combustion chamber where all the smoke ascends gets reignited.
 This drastically improves the efficiency of the stove.
-Here we use couple of half inch black iron pipe that is connected with 2 90 degree elbow and an end cap.
+Here we use a couple of half-inch black iron pipe that is connected with 2 90 degree elbow and an end cap.
 Holes are drilled on the pipe so that the fresh air is introduced into the chamber.
-A hole at the side of the stove is made the air intake.
+A hole at the side of the stove is made for the air intake.
 The pipe is inserted into the chamber and secured in place using a coupling and a spacer.

-A 3 X 4 inch duct adapter is used as a funnel for the gravity fed hopper system.
-To make this efficient, we add a small cage made of door basket inside the chamber so that all the pellets wont drop suddenly to the bottom.
+A 3 X 4 inch duct adapter is used as a funnel for the gravity-fed hopper system.
+To make this efficient, we add a small cage made of a door basket inside the chamber so that all the pellets won’t drop suddenly to the bottom.
 The cage is made from the metal rods from the basket.
 The rods are spaced 8mm apart and put straps across both sides and secured it using rivets.
-To prevent the overflow of pellets inside the cage, a two and half inch tailpipe is placed at a specific distance below the hopper.
+To prevent the overflow of pellets inside the cage, a two and a half inch tailpipe is placed at a specific distance below the hopper.
 This helps the pellet build up in the cage but not overflow.
-Now there is a sustained release of pellets at all time for a consistent burn.
+Now there is a sustained release of pellets at all times for a consistent burn.

 Stainless steel tent stakes are placed at the bottom of the stove riveted to a metal plate.
-This prevents the bottom from burning out and also improves air flow.
-Also acts as ash collector.
+This prevents the bottom from burning out and also improves airflow.
+Also acts as an ash collector.

 To use this stove as a light source, we make a small window out of half mm natural mica glass.
-We use a fiberglass cloth to form a seal around window.
-It is held by green painters tape.
+We use a fiberglass cloth to form a seal around the window.
+It is held by green painter’s tape.
 After positioning the glass, spacers are added around the edge.
 These metal strips allow for the mica to expand and contract.
 Another metal frame is used to hold all these in place.